4 triggers for gratitude

 Armed with a Chai tea and a map of the Fruit Loop, I rambled through beautiful farmland past vineyards and alpaca ranches and warted pumpkins with Mt.
 Hood standing guard in the near distance.

 I’m grand-dog-sitting in a gorgeous Airstream in the Columbia River Gorge, and grand-dog Chloe and I are playing tourists.
 Hence, the Fruit Loop—the 35-mile picturesque drive that encompasses twenty-eight places to stop and browse and taste in the Hood River Valley.

-Our self-guided tour took us past alpaca ranches, country stores, and fruit stands starring home-baked pies and tarts.
+Our self-guided tour took us past antique/junk shops, and fruit stands starring home-baked pies, and country stores.

 In addition to being a tourist, I’ve been busy adding to my gratitude list.

 One of the most valuable lessons during my husband Gary’s cancer years had to do with learning gratitude, which sounds a bit oxymoronic — cancer and gratitude — because there’s no way we were grateful for cancer.

 But what I mean to say is, the thought of losing something priceless made us sit up and pay attention to the goodness cascading down all around us.

 Listed here are 4 clever ways to look for things to be grateful for: